mozilla-ai/lumigator/README.md

 # Get Started

-You can build the local project using `pants` and `docker-compose`,  or into a distributed environment using Kubernetes `Helm charts`.
+You can build the local project using `pants` and `docker-compose`,  or into a distributed environment using Kubernetes [`Helm charts`](lumigator/infra/mzai/helm/lumigator/README.md)

 ## Local Development Setup
 1. `git clone` repo